boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

     ```

-When the third-party app is using a dedicated port and is not using our reverse proxy infrastructure, you can use the template variable "${hostname}" to let the ctrlX CORE replace it dynamically.
+If the third-party app uses a specified port and not our reverse proxy infrastructure, use the template variable "${hostname}" to allow the ctrlX CORE to replace it dynamically.
 E.g.:

 !!! note